RyPoints/expresstimes/README.md

 # The Express Times
 A newspaper GET/POST example in the JavaScript React stack.

+A live version of the React App is presently being uploaded to [https://master.d3p596d2o05yrq.amplifyapp.com](https://master.d3p596d2o05yrq.amplifyapp.com)

 ## Architecture
 [![Architecture](.images/architecture.png)](.images/architecture.png)
 A React App connects to AWS Lambda, retrieving and posting articles to a Postgres database.

 ## Lambda

-A short Lambda function is used to write and read the Postgres database using [Sequelize](https://sequelize.org) and Lambda function uploading and API endpoint creation was handled with [Claudia.js](https://claudiajs.com).
+A short Lambda function is used to write and read the Postgres database using [Sequelize](https://sequelize.org).
+Lambda function uploading and API endpoint creation was handled with [Claudia.js](https://claudiajs.com).

 ## React

-An existing React grid component was further customized to provide display of articles.
+An existing React [grid component](https://github.com/drcmda/mauerwerk) was further customized to provide display of articles.
 This allowed display of the articles in a good-looking format without using a templating engine.

 ## UI
 ### Viewing
 [![UI](.images/expresstimes1.png)](.images/expresstimes1.png)
 [![UI](.images/expresstimes2.png)](.images/expresstimes2.png)
 ### Posting
 [![UI](.images/expresstimes3.png)](.images/expresstimes3.png)

-## Hosting

-A live version of the React App is up at:

-## From Dev to Production
+## From Development to Production
 I consider this more of a dev project, a tech demo.
 If this was going to move to production, even more work would be needed, including:

 * Inputs from users would need to be checked to see if they were well-formed and for security purposes, because we are accepting HTML inputs, before passing them along.